 Malaysian Red Curry Thighs

-Ingredients1 h servings 354 cals
+Ingredients1 h servings 354

 - Place green onions, ginger, and garlic in a food processor; puree until smooth.